Kaile-Du/CSC/README.md

 The 18th European Conference on Computer Vision ECCV 2024

-The codes are coming soon.
+The code is coming soon.
 ## Citaion
 If you found our work useful for your research, please cite our work: